dddrrreee/cs140e-25win/labs/5-threads/README.md

 lab, such bugs are hard to debug.
 So before you write a bunch of code:

   1. Try to make it into small, simple, testable pieces.
+  2. Add `assert` checks for your thread operations.
-  2. Print all sorts of stuff so you can sanity check!  (e.g., the value of the stack pointer, the value of the register you just loaded).
+     Print all sorts of stuff so you can sanity check!
+Especially the value of the stack pointer, the value of the register you just loaded.
 Don't be afraid to call C code from assembly to do so.

 #### Before you start: make sure everything works.

 Run `make checkoff` in the `code-threads/` directory: it should pass.
 1. By default the `code-threads/Makefile` will use our staff code.
    You can flip back and forth to test.
 2. If you run `make checkoff` in `code-threads` all the tests should pass.
 3. Before you start implementing, switch `Makefile:COMMON_SRC` to use your two files `rpi-threads.c` and `rpi-asm-threads.S` and not use ours.
 4. When you switch to use your code the tests should fail initially.

+#### After you start: when someting does not work.

+Recall from past labs (and for future labs):

+  - `make run` will just run the tests but not do checking.
+Generally this method makes debugging crashes much easier since you can see the full, linear output.

+  - `make check` runs each test case specified by the `Makefile`, saves the output marked with `TRACE` to a `.test` file, and compares it to a reference `.out` file.

+    So `0-test.c` will produce a `0-test.test` file that gets compared to `0-test.out`.
+If it fails, you should look at the differences to see why.

+In general:
+  - Make sure you look at the source for each test!
+It doesn't make sense to blindly debug without understanding what a test does.

+  - Don't treat the tests as inert objects: if one is failing, feel free to add print statements, asserts, check values.
+None of these will change the TRACE statements (which don't use line numbers).

 #### Checkoff: